Slicer/SlicerLanguagePacks/README.md

 <img src="https://hosted.weblate.org/widgets/3d-slicer/-/horizontal-auto.svg" alt="Oversettelsesstatus" />
 </a>

 Help translate the project on [Hosted Weblate](https://hosted.weblate.org/engage/3d-slicer/).
+How to translate?
+Check out the [Translators Manual](TranslatorsManual.md).

 ## How to use